FedeSpu/HVQ/README.md

 source activate hvq
 ```

+Then run `pip install -e .` to avoid `Module name hvq not found` error.

 ## Run
 After activating the `conda` environment, just run the training file for the chosen dataset, e.g. for breakfast:
 ```bash